SystemSpace/Compendium/compendium.rst

 What is special about the sequence xxx-xxxxxxxxxxxxxxxxxxxx?
 What and why is the EID?
   The EIDs are, just like the EoTs, just expressions of their true values.
 They're only a representation.

+How do you pick each person's EID?
+  I have my tool generate EIDs, and then I assign an actual (non-numeric, EIDs arent numeric) EID to the user that connects to the numeric one.

 What happens when someone shares their EID?
   In Life, not so much other than that others can post here.
 In other Systems where people can use EIDs, it'd be very VERY dangerous.